gerbera/gerbera/doc/scripting.rst

 Now it is time to take a closer look at the default scripts that are supplied with Gerbera.
 Usually it is installed in the ``/usr/share/gerbera/js/`` directory, but you will also find it in ``scripts/js/`` in the Gerbera source tree.

+On startup gerbera loads all the javascript files from that directory (`common-folder` in `config.xml`) then loads all files from
+`custom-folder`.
+If a function defined in a common file is also found in the custom folder it overwrites it.

+You can still use the former mechanism of defining `common-script` and `custom-script` in `config.xml` which works as follows:
 The functions are defined in `common.js` and can easily be overwritten in a file which is set in `custom-script` in `config.xml`.
 Compared to former versions of gerbera you do not have to copy the whole file to overwrite one function.